Tomb of Kha and Merit: Location and display of objects

 Following the discovery, Gaston Maspero, director of the Egyptian Antiquities Service, awarded the majority of the contents of TT8 to Schiaparelli.
 They are housed in the Museo Egizio in Turin, Italy, where Schiaparelli was appointed director in 1894.
 The Egyptian Museum in Cairo retained only a few objects from the tomb, keeping one of the two lamp stands, loaves of bread, three blocks of salt, and nineteen pottery vases.
+Other objects associated with the funerary complex are held in Paris: Merit's Book of the Dead is in the Bibliothèque nationale de France, while the pyramidion of Kha's chapel is in the Louvre.

 Maspero's reasons for allowing nearly the entire contents of this intact tomb to leave Egypt are unknown.
 Maspero was a friend and former mentor of Schiaparelli.
 It is probable that Maspero considered the contents of TT8 to be duplicates or not unlike anything already in the museum's collection.
 Vassilika suggests that, with the discovery of the largely unrobbed noble burial of Yuya and Thuya in the previous year, 1905, the discovery of more noble burials may have been expected.
 The writer Dennis C. Forbes suggests space may also have been a factor, with the contents of Yuya and Thuya's tomb, and that of Maiherpri, discovered in 1899, occupying a large amount of exhibition space.

-The contents of the tomb have been displayed since their arrival in Italy.
+The contents of the tomb could not be displayed upon their arrival due to lack of space.
 Within months of arriving, the change in humidity affected the leather seats of the stools and the Book of the Dead, rendering them cracked and fragile.
+A former storeroom next to the gallery dedicated to Deir el-Medina was turned into a new display space for the assemblage, opening on 10 October 1908.
 The objects were displayed within a single small room, refurbished in the 1960s, which then-museum director Silvio Curto said gave visitors "a good idea of the place at the moment of discovery".
-They were moved to a larger gallery in the 2000s, and redisplayed again in 2015 in an even more spacious gallery after the Museo Egizio underwent extensive renovations.
+They remained in that room until 2006, when they were moved to the ground floor, and were redisplayed again in 2015 in a more spacious first-floor gallery after the Museo Egizio underwent extensive renovations.

+The room dedicated to Kha and Merit was reinstalled again on 4 December 2025.
+The new display hosts 460 objects, including coffins, furniture, textiles, the senet game board, and everyday items, and includes open-storage displays for textiles, a restored presentation of the tomb door, a 3D model of the tomb, and a 14-metre anoxic case for Kha's Book of the Dead.
+For the 120th anniversary of the discovery of the tomb, the pyramidion from the Louvre and Merit's Book of the Dead from the Bibliothèque nationale de France were displayed together in Room 7 from 14 February to 17 August 2026.
+The pyramidion remains on loan to the Museo Egizio until 12 February 2027.